-The current mineral resource at Reko Diq is estimated at 5.9 billion tonnes with an average copper grade of 0.41% and average gold grade of 0.22g/tonne at a cut-off grade of 0,2% copper equivalent (Antofagasta PLC, Annual Report 2009).
+According to Antofagasta "The mineral resource at Reko Diq is estimated at 5.9 billion tonnes with an average copper grade of 0.41% and average gold grade of 0.22g/tonne at a cutoff grade of 0.2% copper equivalent..."
+(Antofagasta website, antofagasta.co.uk/ interior/operations/f explora.html)

 Feasibility, environmental and social impact studies were finalised and submitted to Government of Balochistan in August 2010 and applications for mining leases were submitted in February 2011.
-On 15 November 2011, Tethyan was notified by the Government of Balochistan that the Government had rejected the application.
+In November 2011, the Government of Balochistan rejected the applications.
 Tethyan is pursuing international arbitrations in order to protect its legal rights.
+In the Antofagasta Annual Report and Financial Statements 2013 (p.159), the company stated that "Tethyan is seeking monetary damages only and is no longer seeking the grant of a mining lease at Reko Diq."